danieljakots/chownmeblog/content/getting-my-own-asn.md

 	bgpd -n && bgpctl reload
 ~~~

-(15 minutes ought to be enough, it used to run in 5 minutes, but apparently it
+15 minutes ought to be enough, it used to run in 5 minutes, but apparently it
-now runs in around 8 minutes, I guess I should setup some monitoring haha)
+now runs in around 8 minutes, I guess I should setup some monitoring haha.

 ## [OpenBSD Contributions](#contributions) {: #contributions }

-Of course, I found some improvements to do on the software I use through this
+Of course, I found some improvements for the software I use through this
 project.
-Here are some fixes that made it into the OpenBSD trees because of me
+Here are some fixes that made it into the OpenBSD trees because of my
 playing around:

 * [fixed a basic cosmetic problem](https://github.com/openbsd/src/commit/d5980c09d2040665450fb05dc517f02f9059b40f)